 What’s the Difference Between a Good and Bad Listing?

-The left-hand side shows an example of a pretty good listing.
-This Von’s listing contains their own images, GMB description, correct business information, and includes a decent number of reviews.
+The flip side, a good listing contains its own images, a complete Google My Business description, correct business information, and includes a decent number of reviews.
 The more up-to-date information and call-to-actions you have on your business listing, the more reasons consumers have to visit your business.

 How to Manage Your Listings